Talkasi/bmstu-iu7-C/lab_03_05_01/func_tests/readme.md

 - One row, `5` columns, there are elements with sum of digits greater than `10`;
 - `4` rows, `4` columns, all elements are equal;
 - `10` rows, `10` columns;
-- All elements of matrix have sum of digits greater than `10`.
+- All elements of matrix have sum of digits greater than `10`;
+- `4` rows, `3` columns, there are elements with sum of digits greater than `10`;
+- There are two elements with sum of digits greater than `10`.
 ## Negative tests
 - Invalid number of rows;
 - Invalid number of columns;